 5. Risk Management

-Banks and financial institutions can reduce risk by analyzing massive data sources using AI/ML.
+Banks and financial institutions can reduce risk by analyzing massive data sources using machine learning.
 Unlike traditional methods, which are usually limited to essential information like credit scores, AI/ML can analyze large volumes of personal information, gather insights, and provide actionable intelligence to help financial institutions make decisions.
 An example of this could be AI/ML systems analyzing customers’ data applying for loans and assigning risk scores to them.
 AI/ML algorithms can easily predict the customers at risk of default to help companies offer personalized terms for each customer.

 6. Algorithmic Trading